snowmany19/ClientIQ/PRODUCTION_DEPLOYMENT.md

-# 🚀 IncidentIQ Production Deployment Guide
+# 🚀 A.I.ncident📊 - AI Incident Management Dashboard Production Deployment Guide

-This guide provides step-by-step instructions for deploying IncidentIQ to production for a $25k+ sale on Flippa or Acquire.
+This guide provides step-by-step instructions for deploying A.I.ncident📊 - AI Incident Management Dashboard to production for a $25k+ sale on Flippa or Acquire.

 ## 📋 Pre-Deployment Checklist